How to Get Cheaper Car Insurance in the UK

 10 – Be older!

-One thing that is definitely going to happen is that you will get older and this means your insurance premium is going to lower.
+Whether you like it or not, you will eventually get older, but it’s not all doom and gloom because it means that your insurance premium is going to lower.
 Older drivers are statistically less likely to have a road traffic accident and are also proven to claim for less when they do – two factors that lower their risk level.

-Obviously, you cannot get older any faster than anyone else, but take some reassurance in the knowledge that your insurance isn’t always going to be as high as it is today!
+Obviously, you cannot get older any faster than anyone else regardless of how much you want that cheap car insurance, but take some reassurance in the knowledge that your cover isn’t always going to be as expensive as it is today!

 11 – Change your job!
 Or at least, tweak the title a little